Weather Eye: American Motors

-First as optional equipment and later as a standard feature, the Weather Eye system was continued by AMC after the merger of Nash-Kelvinator Corporation and Hudson Motor Car Company in 1954.
-A smaller version of AMC's famous Weather-Eye heater was included in the Metropolitan.
+Initially as optional equipment and later as a standard feature, AMC continued the Weather Eye system after the merger of Nash-Kelvinator Corporation and Hudson Motor Car Company in 1954.
+A smaller version of AMC's Weather-Eye heater was included in the sub-compact Metropolitan.
 Improved versions of the "Weather-Eye" heater, fresh-air ventilation was standard on every 1967 AMC Ambassador.

-Starting with the 1968 model year, all AMC Ambassadors models came with air conditioning as standard equipment, a feature that at that time still cost extra even on expensive luxury-market Cadillac, Lincoln, and Imperial models, as A/C that was included in a car's base price was only offered by Rolls-Royce and a few other expensive European cars.
-Although it was possible to delete this feature, including air conditioning made the Ambassadors "stand out in the crowded full-size market" and the marketing move resulted in increased sales.
+Starting with the 1968 model year, all AMC Ambassador models came with air conditioning as standard equipment, a feature that at that time still cost extra even on expensive luxury-market Cadillac, Lincoln, and Imperial models, because factory A/C included in a car's base price was only offered by Rolls-Royce and a few other expensive European cars.

+Although it was possible to delete this feature by special order, including air conditioning made the Ambassadors "stand out in the crowded full-size market" and the marketing move resulted in increased sales.
 Effective advertising positioned the AMC Ambassador against the Chevrolet Impala and Ford Galaxie as an unfair comparison because neither of these direct competitors included air conditioning as standard.
 Instead, the Ambassador was pictured with a Rolls-Royce Silver Shadow because that was a car with standard air conditioning and further comparisons with it pointed out that the Ambassador offered more headroom.

 The "Weather Eye" designation was in use for 40 years and was last applied on the 1977 AMC Hornet and the 1978 AMC Gremlin models.